Are you lonely?

 Step 1: Be Vulnerable

-In America, and much of the individualistic Western world, we are taught to be self-sufficient.
+In the USA, and much of the individualistic Western world, we are taught to be self-sufficient.
 To support instead of receive.
 To keep our own counsel, and be dependent on nobody for emotional or logistical support.

 While these are great maxims for interpersonal safety (e.g. never getting close enough to be hurt in relationship), they are terrible for either personal safety or the development of friendships.
 We require other people for projects, disasters, connection, and - yes - emotional support.